+- Accounting

+- Business Analytics

+- Economics

+- Finance

+- International Business

+- Management

+- Marketing

+MINOR IN ACCOUNTING

+MINOR IN BUSINESS ADMINISTRATION

+MINOR IN ECONOMICS

+MINOR IN FINANCE

+MINOR IN MANAGEMENT

+MINOR IN MARKETING

+ACCOUNTING FUNDAMENTALS CERTIFICATE

+BUSINESS FUNDAMENTALS CERTIFICATE

+MANAGEMENT FUNDAMENTALS CERTIFICATE

+ACCOUNTING

+VISION, MISSION, OR PURPOSE

 Students combine a deep understanding of accounting with a broad understanding of business to become an advisor for decision-makers.
 Saint Martin's University is committed to its liberal arts heritage and students majoring in accounting are trained to be technically competent in their major and well-rounded professionals.
 Completion of the Accounting major fulfills all requirements for admission into the MBA or Master of Accountancy program.

+LEARNING OUTCOMES

 Today's accountants are actively involved in the analysis and interpretation of financial data and problem-solving activities.
-The accounting department offers a variety of courses to prepare graduates for responsible positions in public practice, corporate accounting, and governmental service.
-The undergraduate curriculum is comprehensive and includes courses in financial and cost accounting, tax, and audit as well as the study of general business.
-The study of accounting helps students develop analytical, communication and problemsolving skills as well as master the principles that govern financial reporting and decision making.
+The accounting department offers courses to prepare graduates for responsible positions in public practice, corporate accounting, and governmental service.
+The undergraduate curriculum is comprehensive and includes courses in financial and cost accounting, tax, and audit, and the study of general business.
+The study of accounting helps students develop analytical, communication, and problem-solving skills and master the principles that govern financial reporting and decision-making.

-- Students display competency in financial and managerial/cost accounting, audit and taxation. - Students analyze and solve course-specific problems and develop a digital and data-driven mindset. - Students use the Accounting Codification System and the Internal Revenue Code to research accounting and tax topics and effectively present findings in written format. - Students develop the ability to recognize and respond appropriately to professional, ethical, and regulatory issues in accounting. - Students gain the ability to apply the theory of accounting to industryspecific software applications in accounting, audit, and tax. - Students become proficient in the general business topics of economics, finance, management, and marketing.
+- Students display competency in financial and managerial/cost accounting, audit, and taxation.

+- Students analyze and solve course-specific problems and develop a digital and data-driven mindset.

+- Students use the Accounting Codification System and the Internal Revenue Code to research accounting and tax topics and effectively present findings in written format.

+- Students develop the ability to recognize and respond appropriately to professional, ethical, and regulatory issues in accounting.

+- Students gain the ability to apply the theory of accounting to industry specific software applications in accounting, audit, and tax.

+- Students become proficient in the general business topics of economics, finance, management, and marketing.

+.